 Day 3: Explore the West Bank of Luxor

 - The Valley of the Kings – This is a must see in Luxor, the valley of the kings is a famous burial sight which was made famous by Howard Carter with the discovery of Tutankhamun.
 Here you can see 3 burial chambers with your ticket.
 You can also buy an extra ticket to see King Tut for yourself.
-I have a whole post on the best tombs to see here.
+I have a whole post on the best tombs to see in the Valley of the Kings here.

 - Temple of Hatshepsut – the mortuary temple of Queen Hatshepsut is a marvellous piece of ancient Egyptian architecture.
 It’s famous due to its astronomical alignment and the lasting legacy of ancient Egypt’s longest-serving queen.

 - A hot air balloon at sunrise – something you can add onto your trip and an incredible experience floating over the West Bank in a balloon!
-To read more about this see my article here.
+To read more about this see my article on an air balloon ride here.